Types of Truck Drivers

 Specialized truck drivers: The loads carried by this type of truck driver are often oversized, dangerous,s or hazardous.
 Risks associated with this type of driver and load include jackknifing due to diminished braking capability and crashes that spread flammable or toxic substances.

-When Crashes Happen
+When Truck Accidents Happen

 The unfortunate truth is that when a semi-truck hits a car, the occupants of the car are most often hurt and killed.
 While truck drivers do not set out to cause a serious 18 wheeler crash too often they do just that.

 We represent clients throughout the great state of Texas including Irving, Grapevine, Arlington, Colleyville, North Richland, Bedford, Hurst, Euless and all points in between.
-Contact us online or call us directly at 817.830.4888 for your free consultation.